Arts & Sciences Individualized Program of Studies

 The College of Arts and Sciences Individualized Program of Studies (IPS) allows a student to design an academic major or minor to pursue a special educational interest or objective not represented by the established majors or minors offered by the College.
 Only students seeking a degree through the College of Arts and Sciences may pursue the IPS.
 However, courses from departments outside the college may be included in the curriculum.
 The unique educational interests and objectives should be expressed in terms of some defined problem area or topic and described through a proposal that includes a title, description, and justification for the IPS major or minor.
 Students intending to pursue graduate work should be sure that an IPS major or minor will meet admission requirements.

-Procedure.
 An Individualized Program of Studies form and information sheet is available in the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall, along with advisors who can answer general questions about the process and program.
 The student must find a faculty sponsor from a core department in Arts and Sciences.
 The student and the faculty sponsor are responsible for planning and coordinating the program with other related departments.
-The proposal, with a title, description and justification, must be approved and signed by the student, faculty sponsor, and the core department chair before being turned in to the Director of Advising who will review it before presenting it for a vote by the College Curriculum and Advising Committee.
+The proposal, with a title, description, and justification, must be approved and signed by the student and faculty sponsor before being submitted to the Sr. Director of Student Academic and Career Development, who will review and prepare it before presenting it for a vote by the College Curriculum and Advising Committee.
 The IPS must be approved by the College Curriculum and Advising Committee before the student completes 90 of the 120 applicable hours toward the degree.

 NOTE: Individualized Program of Studies is a major or minor.
 Therefore, all other University and College degree requirements must be fulfilled in addition to the IPS.